electerious/formbase/README.md

 $formbase__duration: .3s; // Transition duration
 $formbase__timing: ease; // Transition timing

 // (1) It's recommended to use an absolute unit (px) for the control size to avoid half pixels.
-Half pixels would transform the circle of the radio control into an egg.
+Half pixels can transform the circle of the radio control into an egg.
 // (2) Only works with hex values

 @import 'src/styles/main';